qiujunzhang03-7/GR5293-peft-medical-vqa/docs/REPORT.md

 ## 1. Scope

-This report covers Member 1's deliverables for weeks 1–4 after a mid-project rescope.
-Member 1's responsibilities now include:
+This report covers the work in this report for weeks 1–4 after a mid-project rescope. this part of the project now include:

 1. The data pipeline for VQA-RAD (§ 2.1)
 2. The zero-shot baseline using Qwen2-VL-2B-Instruct (§ 2.2)